nik-neg/appetize/README.md

 # Getting started

-get your `API KEY` at `https://zipcodebase.com` and put your environment variables into the .env file
+get your `API KEY` at `https://zipcodebase.com` and put it into the .env file of the server

 with Docker:
  - set `USE_DOCKER` environmental variable in the .env file in the server folder to `1`